 South Korea focused on aggressive testing and tracking potential carriers using investigative techniques to limit exposure while Italy had ¼ the testing per capita and relied on quarantine and lockdown.
 The two methods, while not conclusive, have lead to two very different results, with Korea being able to curb the spread of the virus within 20 days of reaching the breaking point while Italy has yet to contain the outbreak.

 Proper testing and social distancing will determine how much impact COVID-19 will have on the U.S. Automotive industry.
 Stay tuned as I will post more updates.
-You can also read the 5 ways you can prepare for the COVID-19 situation here.
+Also you can read the 5 ways you can prepare for the COVID-19 situation here.

 As always, please let me know if you need any help or have any questions on how to get through this safely with minimal economic impact.
 Our entire team is here to help our clients and friends get through this.